Do you ever stop to think about how many things you buy just because you do? How about thinking about the things to stop buying to save money instead?

 It might, for about a nanosecond, and then the guilt will kick in and you’ll be worrying about money.

 Treating yourself is good.
-Going into debt for a treat is bad.
+Going into debt and being broke for a treat is bad.

 What’s worse is that much of our spending isn’t even to really treat ourselves.
 It’s more that we spend unconsciously on little things that make our life easier.